Vincent Nichols: Immigration

 As Cardinal Nichols, he spoke out against the use of arguments and campaigns which stoke up "distress" about foreigners coming to the UK.
 His comments came amid a furore over a £1.5 million advertising campaign by the UK Independence Party which includes billboards suggesting to people that millions of foreigners are after their jobs.

 Seafarers' welfare

 During a visit to the port of Tilbury in June 2015, Cardinal Nichols paid tribute to seafarers' professionalism and dedication and the sacrifices they make to support their families.
 He said that the Church, through its maritime mission agency, the Apostleship of the Sea, would continue to support their faith and welfare needs.

 Acknowledgement of adoption controversy

 On 3 November 2016, it was reported that Cardinal Nichols officially acknowledged that the Roman Catholic Church in England and Wales had pressed young, unmarried mothers in the country to put their children up for adoption in agencies linked to the Catholic Church throughout the decades following World War II and offered an apology.

+Personal life

+Nichols is a lifelong fan of Liverpool F.C..